browserengineering/book/book/chrome.md

         x1 + 10, 10, text=name, font=tabfont, anchor="nw")
 ```

-Finally, we want to identify which tab is the active tab.
-To do that
+Finally, to identify which tab is the active tab, we've got to make
-let's draw a file folder shape with the current tab sticking up:
+that file folder shape with the current tab sticking up:

 ``` {.python}
 for i, tab in enumerate(self.tabs):